|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 If your spouse is in the military and is stationed outside of Texas (and was a previous resident of Texas), he or she is still considered a Texas resident.
-If your spouse previously lived in another state, but has been stationed at a military instillation in Texas for at least six months, and has been stationed at a military instillation in the same county in Texas for at least 90 days, then he or she can be considered a resident of Texas for the purpose of filing for a Texas divorce.
+If your spouse previously lived in another state, but has been stationed at a military installation in Texas for at least six months, and has been stationed at a military installation in the same county for at least 90 days, then he or she can be considered a resident of Texas for the purpose of filing for a divorce.
 If both parties agree to all terms of the divorce, then a divorce with a military spouse will proceed much like a regular divorce.

-If your spouse is living in a foreign country, but is able to receive documents in the mail and is willing to sign and return the necessary documents to you in Texas, his or her being outside of the U.S. should not be a barrier to you filing for and obtaining a divorce.
+If your spouse is living in a foreign country, but is able to receive documents in the mail and is willing to sign and return the necessary documents to you, his or her being outside of the U.S. should not be a barrier to you filing for and obtaining a divorce.

 Most Texas divorces are based on the Insupportability (no-fault) ground.
 Insupportability means the marriage can no longer continue because of disagreements or difference that cannot be resolved.
 The remaining six grounds require a finding of fault on the part of one of the spouses.
 In addition, the fault grounds must be substantiated with evidence or testimony in order to prove the validity of the basis for divorce.
 For example, proving the ground of Adultery requires evidence from an additional person.
 A feeling or belief that your spouse has committed adultery isn't enough proof.
 Unless you have photographs, emails, or texts proving this ground, you may have to rely on circumstantial evidence showing: 1) your spouse had the chance to commit adultery, such as being alone with the other person, and 2) your spouse had the inclination to commit adultery, meaning given the situation, sexual intercourse was likely to take place.
 Because fault reasons for divorce can be difficult to prove, DivorceWriter only uses the no-fault ground of Insupportability.

-Divorces in Texas are filed with the District Court clerk's office in the county where one of the spouses has been living in for at least 90 days.
+Texas divorces are filed with the District Court clerk's office in the county where one of the spouses has been living in for at least 90 days.
 A list of District Courts in Texas is found at: maps.txcourts.gov

 The divorce filing fee ranges from $250-$350 depending on the county.
 This table shows the 2014 filing fees for the top ten divorce counties in Texas.